bhstark2/latency/report.md

 on NTP[^3] alone is usually not sufficient here, as the precision is not high enough for low latency connections.

-IRTT is a UDP-based measurement tool that measures RTT, one-way delays, and other packet metrics using lightweight isochronous bidirectional flows with a maximum precison and interval of 3ms.
-It is available as open source for any platform that supports the go language, and pre-packaged for most Linux distributions.

 [^3] Network Time Protocol, a commonly utilized protocol to automatically set the time in a network-connected machine.